The 2020–2021 hot market has been EPIC for OTC stocks.

 I want to make something very clear about dip-buying … It’s not about buying the first dip.

 Too many people make this newbie assumption after watching one or two video lessons.
 It’s not that simple.

-There’s a reason I have over 6,300 video lessons.
-My top students studied them all.
+There’s a reason I have over 7,000 video lessons.
+My top students study them all.
 Mark Croock watched each of them three times.
 If you want success, you have to work hard for it and study.
 It’s that simple.

 Sadly, a lot of people don’t prepare.
 Dip buying doesn’t work every time.
 But if you study more, you can better understand how to adapt to the market.

-When a dip fails, people freeze, like, “Ummm … why isn’t this bouncing?”
+When a dip fails, people freeze, “Um … why isn’t this bouncing?”

 OTCs don’t have to bounce!
 Look at those charts again.
-They were up over 500% … and you think you’re guaranteed a bounce?
+You think you’re guaranteed a bounce?
 Please.
 That’s not how it works.

 Don’t be desperate.
-These stocks are up so much.
-And people try to dip buy them when they’re only 10%–20% off their highs … They think they’ll go right back to the highs.
+These stocks can be up BIG.
+And then people try to dip buy them when they’re only 10%–20% off their highs … They think they’ll go right back to the highs.